About the Journal

 Open Access Policy

 IJPSE is an Open Access Journal.
 IJPSE allows readers to read, download, copy, distribute, print, search, or link to the full texts of its articles and allow readers to use them for any other lawful purpose.
 All articles can be downloaded free of charge and used in accordance with the Creative Commons Attribution-ShareAlike 4.0 International License.
 This journal provides immediate Open Access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Fees, Charges, Waiver Policy

 IJPSE is an Open Access Journal.
 All articles can be downloaded free of charge.
-The Journal does not charge APCs (Article Processing Charges).
+The Journal charges APCs (Article Processing Charges).
 Authors receive no payment for texts submitted or published in IJPSE.
 Journal is freely available without charge to the individual users and institutions.
 Deprivileged authors may receive technical assistance free of charge, as well as non-financial support.